-Prior to 2011, base salaries for our named executive officers were established initially through arm's-length negotiations at the time the individual was hired, taking into account private company compensation surveys and internal pay equity considerations, as well as the individual's qualifications and experience.
+Historically, base salaries for our named executive officers were established initially through arm's-length negotiations at the time the individual was hired, taking into account private company compensation surveys and internal pay equity considerations, as well as the individual's qualifications and experience.
 Base salaries of our named executive officers were reviewed by our Chief Executive Officer, Mr. Allaire, and our Chief People Officer, Mr. Godin, and approved annually by our board of directors during the first quarter of each year.
 Adjustments to base salaries were based on an individual's performance, as well as private company compensation surveys and internal pay equity considerations.
 In making decisions regarding salary adjustments, we also draw upon the experience that members of our board of directors have within our industry.
 We do not assign a specific weight to any single factor in making decisions regarding base salary adjustments.
-As a result of a review of the foregoing factors, in 2010 the base salary of Mr. Godin was increased by \$10,000.
-No other named executive officers received an increase in base salary in 2010, primarily due to economic conditions.

 For 2011, our board of directors sought to set base salaries for our named executive officers at levels that are generally at or near the median levels of our peer group.
-In 2011, the board of directors approved base salary increases for each of our named executive officers, other than Ms. Strong, to make their salaries more competitive with those of similarly situated executives in our peer group.
+In 2011, the board of directors approved base salary increases for each of our named executive officers to make their salaries more competitive with those of similarly situated executives in our peer group.
 These increases were also based on the individual's overall performance and the growth of our company.
 The compensation committee determined that Mr. Allaire's base salary for 2010 was significantly further below the median level of the peer group than the base salaries for our other named executive officers and, therefore, the board of directors increased Mr. Allaire's base salary in 2011 by a greater amount.